 Months of Succulent, Organically-Grown Strawberries

-Plus, the Everbearing Strawberry Plant is versatile and highly adaptable, so it’s well-suited for ground cover, container planting and deck or patio décor.
-It’s curb appeal, redefined – fruitful, fresh and flourishing.
 With a harvest in late spring, early fall and then the possibility of a third harvest in late fall, the strawberries (and their mouth-watering flavor) are endless.
-Order your organic Everbearing Strawberry Plant today for fresh, easy-to-grow produce from your own garden!
+Experience the huge harvests and sweet, home-grown flavor for yourself – order your organic Everbearing Strawberry Plant today!

 Everbearing Strawberry - USDA Organic Pollination

 Everbearing Strawberry - USDA Organics are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Everbearing Strawberry - USDA Organic will drastically increase the size of your crop.

 1. Planting: Everbearing Strawberry Plants prefer well-drained soil and full sun, or 6 to 8 hours of sunlight per day.
 For best results, try to plant Everbearing Strawberry Plants on a cloudy day or during the late afternoon.
 Then, dig a hole that’s twice the width of the plant’s rootball, set the plant in the soil so that the soil is just covering the tops of the roots, and backfill your soil.
 Finally, water the area to settle the roots and help establish your plant.

 2. Watering: When you water, only the roots and not the leaves so that the top of the plant stays dry.
 Generally, you should water your young plants about twice weekly.
 If you’re not sure when to water, check the soil with your index finger, about 2 to 3 inches down.
 If the soil is dry here, it’s time to water.